-Juniors and Seniors may apply to participate in the Richland Transfer Academy (RTA) if that student meets criteria set forth by Richland Community College and possesses a 3.5 (incoming juniors) and 3.2 (incoming seniors) High School GPA prior to the start of their desired RTA term.
+Juniors and Seniors may apply to participate in the Richland Transfer Academy (RTA) if that student meets criteria set forth by Richland Community College, possesses a 3.2 High School GPA prior to the start of their desired RTA term, and has less than 8 absences during the school year prior to the RTA term.
+All extenuating circumstances will be reviewed and determined by the Principal.
 This academy affords students at CGHS the opportunity to complete general education classes that may be transferred to state universities.
 The Board of Education and Richland Community College reserves the right to use a selection process involving the number of students who attend.
 Students will assume responsibility for purchasing and acquiring all books and other materials necessary for classes.
 Students and parents understand that all grades at the academy affect GPA and subsequently class rank.
 Any student not completing a course with a passing grade for the semester will be charged the full cost of the course.
 Students attending RTA will be required to report to RTA on days when Cerro Gordo Schools are not in session and RTA is in session.
 On days when RTA classes are not held, students will only be required to be on campus when their Cerro Gordo High School classes meet.
 Suspensions at RTA will result in suspension at CGHS and suspensions at CGHS will result in suspensions at RTA.
 Participation in the RTA program can be revoked at any time by the building principal based on student coursework, attendance, or behaviors.

 The fee for RTA will be \$375 per semester (\$750 for the year) starting the 2024-25 school year.
 Students will be reimbursed, at the end of each semester, \$100 per class that they receive an A or B for their final semester grade.
+In order to continue with the RTA program and to receive reimbursement, fees must be paid by the end of the first quarter for the fall semester, and the end of the 3rd quarter for the spring semester.